General Statement

 • The Open Education Committee educates, advocates, and supports the development of open education at Texas State University.
 This is accomplished through subcommittee work, intentional partnerships, and targeted outreach.

-• Radiation and Laser Safety Committee 2024 - 2025
+• Radiation and Laser Safety Committee 2025 - 2026

-• Juan Gomez, Scientific Instrument Technician, Physics, Chair (T)
+• Juan Gomez, Manager, Physics, Chair (T)

 Casey Smith, Manager, Shared Research Operations, Vice-Chair (T)